 Subfloor or Base: For flooring applications with 16” o.c. floor joists, 5/8” tongue-and-groove exterior-grade plywood or 3/4” tongue-and-groove exterior-grade OSB may be used.
 For 19.2” o.c. and 24” o.c. floor joists, 3/4” tongue-and-groove exterior-grade plywood or OSB must be used.
 Tile size for floors with 24” o.c. floor joists must be 12” x 12” or larger.
 The joist and subfloor assembly must meet L/360 as well as the appropriate code tables for live and dead loads.

-Underlayment: Using a 1/4" square-notched trowel, apply a setting bed of polymer-modified mortar (or thin-set mortar) to the subfloor or counter base.
-Immediately laminate PermaBASE WP to subfloor or base leaving a 1/8" space between boards at all joints and corners.
-Leave a 1/4" gap along walls.
+Underlayment: Using a 1/4” square-notched trowel, apply a setting bed of polymer-modified mortar (or thin-set mortar) to the subfloor or counter base.
+Immediately laminate PermaBASE WP to subfloor or base with ends and edges closely butted but not forced together.
+Leave a 1/4” gap along walls.
 Stagger all joints so that they do not line up with underlying substrate joints.
-Fasten PermaBASE WP every 8" o.c. throughout board field and around all edges while setting bed mortar is still workable.
-Around the perimeter of each board, locate fasteners 2" from corners and not less than 3/8" from the edges.
+Fasten PermaBASE WP every 8” o.c. throughout board field and around all edges while setting bed mortar is still workable.
+Around the perimeter of each board, locate fasteners 2” from corners and not less than 3/8” from the edges.
 Fill all joints solid with bonding material.
-On non-tapered joints such as butt ends, apply a 6" wide, 1/16" thick coat over the entire joint.
-For all joints, immediately embed 2" alkali-resistant fiberglass mesh tape fully into applied bonding material; ensure that tape is centered over the joint.
+On non-tapered joints such as butt ends, apply a 6” wide, 1/16” thick coat over the entire joint.
+For all joints, immediately embed 2” alkali-resistant fiberglass mesh tape fully into applied bonding material; ensure that tape is centered over the joint.
 Apply bonding material over fasteners to fully conceal.
 Remove all excess bonding material and allow to cure.